Taking part in an Interview

 • Not understanding the typical structure, leading to confusion about when to arrive, what to bring, or how to follow up.

 • Misconception: 'Teamwork means everyone does the same thing.'
-Correction: Effective teamwork involves recognising different roles and strengths within a group.
-You need to understand how to delegate tasks, support others, and communicate clearly to achieve a common objective.
+Correction: Effective teamwork involves different roles and contributions; you need to show you can work with others, not just do your own part.

 Frequently Asked Questions